maxmurdoch/flock/src/pages/index.md

   title: How Flock Cover works
 stopWorrying:
   description: >-
-    Our community drives the products and features we deliver.
-That's just one reason why thousands of pilots are now using Flock.
+    Our community of pilots drive the products and features we create.
+This has resulted in clever tools that make Flock Cover much more than just an insurance policy.
   reasons:
     - icon: /images/uploads/money.svg
       text: >-
         Forget inflexible annual contracts.
-Get insurance on-demand only when you fly, or unlimited flights on a monthly subscription.
+Get on-demand insurance only when you fly, or unlimited flights anywhere, anytime on a monthly subscription.
 Cancel anytime without hidden admin fees.
       title: Fully flexible cover
     - icon: /images/uploads/magnifying-glass.svg
       text: >-
-        Our products, features and tools evolve based directly on what our customers tell us they need.
+        We’re always adding new products, features and tools based on what our customers tell us they need.
 Join Flock and help us make drone insurance simpler and smarter for everyone.
       title: Built by our community